-The Atlantic Council organisation, tasked with scapegoating Russia, is fully engaged with partner organisations deeply involved in real acts, terror bombings, assassinations, plane crashes, poisonings, gas attacks and the smear campaigns and helped them get away with it.
+The Atlantic Council organization, tasked with scapegoating Russia, is fully engaged with partner organizations deeply involved in real acts, terror bombings, assassinations, plane crashes, poisonings, gas attacks, and the smear campaigns and helped them get away with it.

 Listen very carefully; there would be no terrorism whatsoever, except for one thing.
 ALL, and we mean ALL terror attacks in recent years, are staged in order to blame an innocent perpetrator.
 Do remember, the fate of Osama Bin Laden, when he got sick of working as a stooge for the CIA, the US cut off his medical care and took his Washington apartment – we all know the rest – he was blamed for 9-11 and soon after died of kidney disease and worse still, killed again years later and dumped somewhere north of Antarctica in the Southern Indian Ocean.
 But we digress…

-VT began tripping over the Atlantic Council’s partner organisation two years ago, when we established ties between the Mossad, Wikileaks, the White Helmets, Infowars and the Syrian Observatory for Human Rights; on a larger scale we had the world crime organisation, the Kosher Nostra, with dozens of Zio-oligarchs joined at the hip with Wall St puppet Donald Trump.
+VT began tripping over the Atlantic Council’s partner organization two years ago, when we established ties between the Mossad, Wikileaks, the White Helmets, Infowars, and the Syrian Observatory for Human Rights; on a larger scale, we had the world crime organization, the Kosher Nostra, with dozens of Zio-oligarchs joined at the hip with Wall St puppet Donald Trump.

 Of course, the reason we are writing this is simple, we are ready to do battle, we are wondering how long it’s going to take Mueller to begin looking even closer to home.
-At the heart of these groups – the Atlantic Council’s disinformation cabal, past their Mossad roots and Saudi funding is European history; we might ask why Jewish-led organisations in America and Europe – the Atlantic Council, the ADL and AIPAC, are so cosy with Nazis – that’s who our man Tusk is, you know.
-His Nazi snipers were at Maidan, it was his SS commandos that staged the Odessa slaughter that brought about the Russian takeover of Crimea.
+At the heart of these groups – the Atlantic Council’s disinformation cabal, past their Mossad roots and Saudi funding is European history; we might ask why Jewish-led organizations in America and Europe – the Atlantic Council, the ADL, and AIPAC, are so cozy with Nazis – that’s who our man Tusk is, you know.
+His Nazi snipers were at Maidan, it was his SS commandos that staged the Odesa slaughter that brought about the Russian takeover of Crimea.

-The tiny ‘guns for hire’ – failed academics and hack bloggers paid to browbeat the American public with McCarthyite scare tactics (please see website, you just won’t believe it) disinfoportal.org are probably unaware they joined the likes of ISIS, Al-Qaeda and the baby killing White Helmets.
+The tiny ‘guns for hire’ – failed academics and hack bloggers paid to browbeat the American public with McCarthyite scare tactics (please see the website, you just won’t believe it) disinfoportal.org are probably unaware they joined the likes of ISIS, Al-Qaeda, and the baby-killing White Helmets.
 We’re going to keep reminding them… G]

 Dozens of organizations and experts have come together to launch a new online portal that tracks what they call Russian ‘disinformation’ campaigns around the globe, the Atlantic Council said in a press release on Wednesday.